 Under care management models, patients are assigned to an RN care manager and have access to a nurse 24 hours a day, seven days a week who provides timely answers and advice, calms fears and assuages concerns.
 These relationships are built on trust and become an important catalyst for preventing unnecessary costs associated with inappropriate trips to the emergency room.

-Robust care management programs also include dietitians and behavioral health therapists on the patient’s team.
+Robust care management programs also include dietitians on the patient’s team.
 Studies have shown that patients who maintain a stable diet while undergoing treatment are more likely to complete the course, which can be lifesaving.
 Dietitians are able to tailor nutritional plans for patients who, for example, have difficulty swallowing as a result of treatments for head or neck cancer or for pancreatic cancer patients who cannot digest food normally.
 Patients experiencing weight gain due to treatments can also lean on dietitians for help.

 Care Management During COVID-19